chenyizi086/wu.2023.sigspatial/README.md

 <img src="img/pipeline.png" width="800"/>

-If you find this code useful in your research, please cite:
+If you find this code useful in your research, please cite our [paper](https://arxiv.org/abs/2310.12616):

 ```
 @article{wu2023cross,